AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module14/aep-data-collection-ssf.md

 ## Learning Objectives

 - Become familiar with Adobe Experience Platform Data Collection Server properties and the new Adobe Cloud Connector extension
-- Understand how to reuse Adobe Experience Platform Web SDK data in 3rd party solutions like Google and Microsoft
+- Understand how to reuse Adobe Experience Platform Web SDK data in 3rd party solutions like Google and AWS
 - Understand the architecture behind Adobe Experience Platform Data Collection and Server Side Forwarding.

 ## Prerequisites